fgullo/GPQPS/README.md

 This is a companion code repository for the paper:

-Aris Anagnostopoulos, Valentina Arrigoni, Francesco Gullo, Giorgia Salvatori, Lorenzo Severini, "[*General-purpose Query Processing on Summary Graphs*](pdf/GPQPS_extended.pdf)", submitted to PVLDB
+Aris Anagnostopoulos, Valentina Arrigoni, Francesco Gullo, Giorgia Salvatori, Lorenzo Severini, "[*General-purpose Query Processing on Summary Graphs*](pdf/GPQPS_extended.pdf)"

 ## License